-- 1. Move the ball-screw nut to one end (position 01) of the spindle. - 2.
-Use a grease gun and apply approximately 3 gms of Dynalub 510 grease onto the ball-screw nut. - 3.
-Move the ball-screw to the other end (position 02) of the spindle and bring it back to the position 01. - 4.
-Take precautions to keep it away from the dirt.
+- This lubricant can be ordered from Mold-Masters. - 1.
+Move the ball screw nut to one end (position 1) of the spindle. - 2.
+Use a grease gun and apply approximately 3 g of grease into the ball screw nut. - 3.
+Move the ball screw to the other end (position 2) of the spindle, and move the ball screw back to position 1.